Animal Welfare Rules

 Cats.ie is committed to protecting animal welfare and promoting responsible pet ownership across Ireland.

-These rules ensure all listings and advertisements on Cats.ie meet the standards required by:
+These rules ensure that all listings and advertisements on Cats.ie meet the standards required by:

 • IPAAG (Irish Pet Advertising Advisory Group) Pet Advertising Guidelines